 Writers Ronald Davidson, Barney Sarecky, Sol Shor, Franklin Adreon, and Morgan Cox are intelligent in their approach to the Zorro character, giving Diego a logical reason to assume his unheroic pose and making sure he keeps up a pretense of timidity throughout; far too many serial heroes not only have little motivation for their double masquerade but also behave identically whether masked or unmasked.
 The writers are less adept in their handling of the mystery villain; having the culprit be one of several known villains definitely diminishes the audience’s interest in guessing the guilty (in this case, the guiltiest) party.

-Despite the dates ostentatiously displayed during the serial’s prologue, the script largely disregards actual history–ignoring the political turbulence of Mexico during the 1820s to present that chaotic country as a replica of the ordered post-Revolution United States.
-They also blunder badly in bringing Presidente Benito Juarez on the scene in 1824; the real Juarez was born in 1806 and didn’t become Mexico’s President till 1857.
+Despite the dates ostentatiously displayed during the serial’s prologue, the script writers largely gloss over or disregard actual Mexican history–for example, they carefully avoid any mention of the fact that the first post-colonial government of Mexico was a monarchy, not a republic.
+They also blunder badly in bringing Presidente Benito Juarez on the scene in 1824; the real Juarez was born in 1806, and would have been an obscure young peasant at the time the serial takes place; he didn’t become Mexico’s President till 1857 (Republic writers probably decided to shoehorn the character into the story because of Warner Brothers’ big-budget feature Juarez, released the same year as the serial).
 The Yaquis’ rebellion, however, is placed more or less accurately in the real-life timestream.

 Inaccuracies aside, the choice of historical setting allows the writers to present an impressively high-stakes storyline that can still be convincingly depicted on a serial budget.
 The writers also avoid repetitive plotting; the villains’ various attempts to capture the gold shipments, smuggle arms to the Indians, destroy the Legion, and unmask Zorro furnish more than enough narrative to fill the serial’s twelve chapters, when combined with Zorro’s counter-moves against each scheme and his continuing investigation into the riddle of Don-Del-Oro’s identity.